Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 This article describes the Configure data provider service action of the source MAPI connection wizard.
 When this action is performed, the program configures the Data Provider Service.
 The service uses the MAPI profile of the defined administrator's account to access and pull data from the source mailboxes.
 Fig. 1.
 The failed [...]

 This article describes the Check group membership action of the source MAPI connection wizard.
-When this action is performed, the program checks if the administrator (provided in the previous step of the wizard) is a member of a required group.
-Depending on your environment, the program checks if the administrator belongs to one of the [...]
+When this action is performed, the program checks if the administrator (provided in the previous step of the wizard) is a member of the Organization Management group.
+If the program fails to confirm your group's membership (Fig. 1.), study the [...]

 I. Pre-migration activities Before you install and configure CodeTwo Office 365 Migration, make sure that your environment (both the source and target server) is prepared for migration and that you meet the system requirements.
 Below you will find the list of key points to be considered: Step 1: (Optional) Add a custom domain [...]

-Using CodeTwo Office 365 Migration you will significantly reduce the time required to successfully move mailboxes from on-premises Exchange servers or email from IMAP servers to Office 365 (Microsoft 365).
+Using CodeTwo Office 365 Migration you will significantly reduce the time required to successfully move mailboxes from on-premises Exchange servers (including hosted Exchange services) or email from IMAP servers to Office 365 (Microsoft 365).
 The program also lets you migrate data between two Office 365 tenants.
 The main benefits of this migration tool include:

 - Easy-to-use graphical interface that minimizes the need for PowerShell scripts.

-- Direct mailbox migrations from any Exchange edition (including 2003) to Office 365, which eliminates the need for upgrades, hybrid deployments, etc.
+- Direct mailbox migrations from Exchange 2010/2013 and later to Office 365, which eliminates the need for upgrades, hybrid deployments, etc.

 - Migrations between Office 365 tenants.